-The European Foundation for Support of Culture, together with the Armenian State Symphony Orchestra, will host the Modern Composers Festival from 1 to 9 November in the Armenian capital of Yerevan.
-Discerning Armenian audiences will have the unique opportunity not only to hear the works of such celebrated composers as Krzysztof Penderecki (Poland, 1933), Giya Kancheli (Georgia, 1935), Arvo Pärt (Estonia, 1935), Tigran Mansurian (Armenia, 1939), Karl Jenkins (United Kingdom, 1944), Alexander Tchaikovsky (Russia, 1946), Georgs Pelēcis (Latvia, 1947), Qigang Chen (China, 1951) and Alexey Shor (Malta/United States, 1975), but also to see the great musicians at their concerts.
+The European Foundation for Support of Culture, together with the Armenian State Symphony Orchestra, will host the "Contemporary Classics" Composers' Festival from 1 to 9 November in the Armenian capital of Yerevan.
+Discerning Armenian audiences will have the unique opportunity not only to hear the works of such celebrated composers as Krzysztof Penderecki (Poland, 1933), Giya Kancheli (Georgia, 1935-2019), Arvo Pärt (Estonia, 1935), Tigran Mansurian (Armenia, 1939), Karl Jenkins (United Kingdom, 1944), Alexander Tchaikovsky (Russia, 1946), Georgs Pelēcis (Latvia, 1947), Qigang Chen (China, 1951) and Alexey Shor (Malta/United States, 1970), but also to see most of the great musicians at their concerts.
 The legendary musicians will come from all over the world to take part in the Festival.

 Concerts within the project will be held in one of Yerevan’s best venues, the Aram Khachaturian Concert Hall.
 The Armenian State Symphony Orchestra will perform on stage under the baton of the Honoured Artist of the Republic of Armenia, founder and Artistic Director of the Armenian State Symphony Orchestra Sergey Smbatyan, as will the Armenian National Philharmonic Orchestra under the baton of the Honoured Art Worker of Armenia, Artistic Director and Principal Conductor of the Armenian National Philharmonic Orchestra Eduard Topchjan.